TeamHeka/medkit/docs/examples/cleaning_text.md

 print("spans=\n","\n".join(f"{sp}" for sp in sentence.spans))
 ```

 The sentence starts with the character `M` (index 56), followed by a point `.` which has been replaced by a space (index 57).
 Then, the whole text up to the newline character has not been modified, so it corresponds to the original span (index 58 to 110).
-Each modification is stored by `ModifiedSpan` objets, until the end of the sentence, the character index 177.
+Each modification is stored by `ModifiedSpan` objects, until the end of the sentence, the character index 177.

 ## Displaying in the original text